Contact

 Adapt the design and user experience of a shop

-The design of your store not only determines the first impression, but also whether visitors actually become customers .
-Even small details can influence the purchase decision.
+Your store’s design doesn’t just determine first impressions — it also decides whether visitors actually become customers.
+Even small details can influence purchase decisions.

-While a clear structure, well-thought-out color choices, and mobile optimization can noticeably increase your conversion rate, confusing menus or weak CTAs can have the exact opposite effect.
+While clear structure, thoughtful color choices, and mobile optimization can significantly boost your conversion rate, cluttered menus or weak CTAs can do the opposite.

-The following comparison shows you the most common UX errors:
+The following comparison shows the most common UX mistakes:

 Area